 I was born and raised in beautiful southern Connecticut, but I’ve been living in other places for a some time.
 I dashed off to Europe at 18, because well, why wouldn’t I? and graduated from Richmond American International University in London with my BA in English in 1999.

 After a couple peripatetic years, I got my MA in Media Studies from Ohio University in 2004.
 I spent another four years in those southwestern Ohio hills working on my doctorate.
 The ABD years took me to Baltimore, then New York.
-My dissertation turned into something on NYC’s ill-fated bid for the 2012 Summer Olympics, and reflects most of my then-dominant interests: sports, culture, media and global business; the reconfiguration of urban space; the history and future of cities (especially NYC) and the history of ideas.
+My dissertation turned into something on NYC’s ill-fated bid for the 2012 Summer Olympics, and reflects most of my then-biggest interests: sports, culture, media and global business; the reconfiguration of urban space; the history and future of cities (especially NYC) and the history of ideas.

 I live in New York currently.
-Not the city, not upstate, but the part that people can’t settle on a name for.
+Not the city, not upstate, but the part that people can’t settle on a directional name for.